-Group Benefits: Employer-sponsored Retirement Plans
+Group Benefits: Employer-Sponsored Retirement Solutions

 A good retirement plan is becoming an essential part of drawing the interest of top professionals, but it’s important to understand how each one may affect your business.
-Some plan options that might make sense for a larger company may not be appropriate for a small business.
+Some options that might make sense for a larger company may not be appropriate for a small business.

 IRA’s & SIMPLE Plans – An IRA, or Individual Retirement Account, operates similarly to a 401(k) in terms of tax incentives and growth of investments, but unlike a 401(k), it is not limited to employees.
-An IRA can be a good benefit to offer if your company is a startup or smaller company that doesn’t yet offer a traditional retirement savings plan.
+An IRA can be a good benefit to offer if your company is a startup or smaller company that doesn’t yet offer a traditional retirement savings program.
 The downside, from the perspective of an employee, is that the annual limit for investing through an IRA is much lower than it is for a 401(k).
-Under a SIMPLE IRA plan, employers can contribute to employee investments as they would in a 401(k).
+Under a SIMPLE IRA Plan, employers can contribute to employee investments as they would in a 401(k).

 Written by Todd Taylor